sagemath/sagewiki_to_gh-2022-10-10/bug7.md

  1. Michael Abshoff (merging patch, build issues in general)
  1. Craig Citro (not until 2-3PM)
  1. David Harvey (might be around for some of the day)

+Many other people participated, but didn't add themselves here due to the rather tight schedule.